-In March 2020, the Fund, along with other organizations worldwide, encountered unprecedented circumstances with the outbreak of the COVID-19 pandemic.
+During 2020 and 2021, the Fund, along with other organizations worldwide, encountered unprecedented circumstances with the outbreak of the COVID-19 pandemic.
 The Fund's management took necessary precautions to guard the health and safety of the Fund's employees.
 The majority of Fund staff were assigned to work remotely to practice social distancing, at the same time, ensuring that the Fund's operations continued without interruptions.

-The Fund's management issued weekly communications to update staff on the COVID-19 building safety protocols and procedures.
-All employees are required to electronically report daily whether they have COVID-19, are experiencing COVID-like symptoms or were exposed to anyone that has COVID-19.
-Employees that come into the office are screened using SUNY's pooled testing methodology.
+The Fund's management issued weekly communications to update staff on the COVID- 19 building safety protocols and procedures.
+All employees were required to electronically report daily whether they have COVID-19, were experiencing COVID-like symptoms or were exposed to anyone that has COVID-19.
+Employees that come into the office were screened using SUNY's pooled testing methodology.